Course Overview

 Please know that any supply purchases are not included in the overall tuition fee.
 Students will need to budget for additional course supplies, textbooks, supply kits, etc.

-*If you are a sponsored student, you do not need to purchase your textbooks.*
+*If you are a sponsored student, you will not need to pay for your textbook but you do need to pick it up at The Campus Store.*

 Typical Day